History of climate change science: Scientists increasingly predict warming, 1970s

 The mainstream news media at the time exaggerated the warnings of the minority who expected imminent cooling.
 For example, in 1975, Newsweek magazine published a story titled "The Cooling World" that warned of "ominous signs that the Earth's weather patterns have begun to change".
 The article drew on studies documenting the increasing snow and ice in regions of the Northern Hemisphere and concerns and claims by Reid Bryson that global cooling by aerosols would dominate carbon dioxide warming.
 The article continued by stating that evidence of global cooling was so strong that meteorologists were having "a hard time keeping up with it".
 On 23 October 2006, Newsweek issued an update stating that it had been "spectacularly wrong about the near-term future".
 Nevertheless, this article and others like it had long-lasting effects on public perception of climate science.

-Such media coverage heralding the coming of a new ice age resulted in beliefs that this was the consensus among scientists, despite this is not being reflected by the scientific literature.
+Such media coverage heralding the coming of a new ice age resulted in beliefs that this was the consensus among scientists, despite this not being reflected by the scientific literature.
 As it became apparent that scientific opinion was in favor of global warming, the public began to express doubt over how trustworthy the science was.
-The argument that scientists were wrong about global cooling, so therefore may be wrong about global warming has been called "the "Ice Age Fallacy" by Time author Bryan Walsh.
+The argument that scientists were wrong about global cooling, so therefore may be wrong about global warming has been called "the Ice Age Fallacy" by Time author Bryan Walsh.

 In the first two "Reports for the Club of Rome" in 1972 and 1974, the anthropogenic climate changes by CO_{2} increase as well as by waste heat were mentioned.
 About the latter John Holdren wrote in a study cited in the 1st report, "that global thermal pollution is hardly our most immediate environmental threat.
 It could prove to be the most inexorable, however, if we are fortunate enough to evade all the rest".
 Simple global-scale estimates that recently have been actualized and confirmed by more refined model calculations show noticeable contributions from waste heat to global warming after the year 2100, if its growth rates are not strongly reduced (below the averaged 2% p.a. which occurred since 1973).